American Psychological Foundation Board of Trustees

 Connie S. Chan, PhD

-Dr. Chan is associate dean of the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts Boston.
-Dr. Chan has held several administrative positions within the university, most recently as interim dean of the College of Public and Community Service and co-director of the UMass Boston Institute for Asian American Studies from 1993-2003.
-A licensed clinical psychologist, Dr. Chan presently serves as a faculty supervisor for the Center for Multicultural Training in Psychology at Boston Medical Center and is a former chair of the Boston Women’s Fund.
+Connie Chan is associate dean of the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts Boston.
+Chan has held several administrative positions within the university, most recently as interim dean of the College of Public and Community Service and co-director of the UMass Boston Institute for Asian American Studies from 1993-2003.
+A licensed clinical psychologist, Chan presently serves as a faculty supervisor for the Center for Multicultural Training in Psychology at Boston Medical Center and is a former chair of the Boston Women’s Fund.
 Professor Chan is author of the book, “If It Runs in the Family: At Risk for Depression” (Bantam Books), and has published many book chapters and journal articles on the health and mental health of Asian Americans, and on sexuality and identity among people of color.
-Dr. Chan is an APA fellow and has served in several leadership roles in APA, including president of Division 44, associate editor for the APA journal Professional Psychology: Research and Practice, and chair of the board for Psychology in the Public Interest.
+Chan is an APA fellow and has served in several leadership roles in APA, including president of Div.
+44 (Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues), associate editor for the APA journal Professional Psychology: Research and Practice, and chair of the board for Psychology in the Public Interest.
 She received her AB from Princeton University and her MA and PhD in clinical psychology from Boston University.

 Anthony Jackson, PhD